-Rather than rush to the press with breaking news, while the dust settles we’ve taken the time to complete an in-depth analysis of what the modifications will mean for you, in terms of both points earning rates and points redemption rates.
+In the below guide we’ve taken the time to complete an in-depth analysis of what the modifications will mean for you, in terms of both points earning rates and points redemption rates.

 For a full list of every change, go here.